wewer2000/XVOID/README.md

 # XVOID

-**XVOID** is a terminal-based game written in Python.
+**XVOID** is a game i made in python because i was bored and wanted to test
-No installation needed — just run it in your command line!

 ---

  How to Play